 Researchers at Harvard University in collaboration with Boston Children’s Hospital, have developed an innovative device that fits around the heart to help it beat.
 The device, described as a soft robot, resembles a sleeve that can be installed around the heart, which compresses and twists in sync with the patient’s nominal heartbeat.
 Its operation is predicted to augment cardiovascular functions that have been weakened due to previous heart failure.
 A differentiating factor of this soft robot compared to currently available cardiovascular medical devices serving a similar function, is that it does so indirectly, without coming into direct contact with the patient’s blood.

 At first glance, an algorithm doesn’t fit the conventional notion of a cardiovascular medical device.
 However, international medical device regulations specifically recognize software as a medical device: to be used for medical purposes without being part of a hardware medical device.

 Google’s health-tech subsidiary, Verily, uses large data sets of eye images in correlation with the patient’s health information, in order to develop a predictive algorithm for cardiovascular health based on a patient’s eyes.
-Such a medical device is Verily’s artificial intelligence algorithm, that “promises to predict heart disease just by taking one glance at a patient’s eyes”.
+Such a medical device is Verily’s artificial intelligence algorithm that “promises to predict heart disease just by taking one glance at a patient’s eyes”.

 Tackling the Challenges of Innovation

-It is not uncommon for a company to engage in design and development of an innovative novel medical device.
+It is not uncommon for a company to engage in the design and development of an innovative novel medical device.
 Only to deal with prototype scaling and manufacturability issues along the way.
 So when designing an innovative medical device, it is imperative to work with an experienced manufacturing partner.
-This will safeguard your bottom line, and supply you with knowledge and information that will make your device manufacturable, cost efficient, and effective.
+This will safeguard your bottom line, and supply you with knowledge and information that will make your device manufacturable, cost-efficient, and effective.